zsoltMeszaros/proman-javascript/README.md

-# python-with-web-proman
+# Proman
-This is the second exercise in the Python with Web module, see instructions in Canvas

-It is not mandatory but feel free to use the skeleton code which you find in this repo
+It is not mandatory but feel free to use the skeleton code which you find in this repo.
+Also, we provided some design materials, like an example layout; if you like, you can freely use it.